Fire Protection Administration

 Upon completion of the FPSET Program at EKU, students will demonstrate the following learned professional capabilities:

-- an ability to design systems, components, or processes for broadly-defined fire protection and safety engineering technology problems appropriate to program educational objectives;
+An ability to design systems, components, or processes meeting specified needs for broadly-defined engineering problems appropriate to the discipline;

-- an ability to apply written, oral, and graphical communication in both technical and non-technical environments; and an ability to identify and use appropriate technical literature;
+An ability to apply written, oral, and graphical communication in broadly-defined technical and non-technical environments; and an ability to identify and use